 VPN stands for Virtual Private Network, and allows you to connect to the University network while you are off campus.
 Learn how to download and connect to a University-supported VPN client.

 Stay up to date on the most common and recent phishing scams to target the University of Minnesota by perusing the phishing blog.

 Safe Computing at the University of Minnesota

-Explore the many ways to stay secure while online at the U of M.
+Explore the many ways to stay secure while online at the University of Minnesota.